ChristianKohler/Homepage/content/posts/2021-05-10-infographic-angular-cd/index.md

 👆 It took me hours to complete this cheatsheet.
 If you like it follow me on [twitter](https://twitter.com/kohlerchristian) and spread the word 🙌

 🤓 Did you find a mistake?
-Please help improve the infographic and open an issue [here](https://github.com/ChristianKohler/homepage)
+Please help improve the infographic and open an issue [here](https://github.com/ChristianKohler/homepage) or give your feedback [here](https://github.com/ChristianKohler/Homepage/discussions/16)

 [Download Angular DI Infographic as PDF](./angular-cd-cheatsheet-v1-0.pdf)